 Dev Application Programming Interfaces (APIs)

 An Application Programming Interface (API) is a standardized interface that defines how an application program may request services from another computer program.
 APIs provide a layer of abstraction between low-level functions and high-level components of a program in an execution context.
-A set of documented definitions of the ways in which applications may request services is referred to as an API specification, and when this specification is carried into effect it is called an API implementation.
-Despite these explanations to the contrary, there is an on-going debate over whether "API" should mean the specification, the implementation, or something else.
+The documented definitions of the ways in which applications may request services is referred to as an API specification, and when this specification is carried into effect it is called an API implementation.
+Despite these explanations to the contrary, there is an ongoing debate over whether “API” should mean the specification, the implementation, or something else.

 PrintString(), for instance) to do all the work for you.
 So, you see, APIs encapsulate whole jobs into simple interfaces.
 Moreover, APIs promote code reuse.
 In line with this software development philosophy, presented below are some web-based APIs that provide varying data services for web-enabled applications.

 List of available APIs

-A platform to receive live and historical exchange rates for 160+ currencies across the world.
-Having been integrated into many diverse software applications running in varied environments, FXR-API has proven robust with high-delivery availability.
-Unlike other exchange rate providers who gather their data from sources concentrated in a geographical area (e.g., US banks), FXR-API collects its rates from financial centers across the seven continents to ensure provision of true global market rates.
+A platform to receive live and historical foreign exchange rates for 160+ currencies across the world.
+Having seen integration with many diverse software applications, running in wide-ranging environments, FXR-API has proven exceptionally robust with an immaculate high-delivery availability.
+Whereas many providers gather their data from sources concentrated in a geographical area (mostly US banks), FXR-API collects its rates from financial centers across the seven continents to ensure provision of true global market rates.